Structure and Properties

 Mechanism of Action

-Our lead compound, berberine ursodeoxycholate, is a new molecular entity with dual mechanisms of action – AMP kinase activation and NLRP3 inflammasome inhibition.
-These two key mechanistic pathways have been associated with improvements in glucose metabolism, insulin resistance, lipid metabolism, hepatic inflammation, and gut microbiome potentially providing a comprehensive treatment platform for the multifaceted nature of complex metabolic and liver diseases.
+These two key mechanistic pathways have been associated with improvements in glucose metabolism, insulin resistance, lipid metabolism, hepatic inflammation, and gut microbiome.
+These unique dual mechanism has the potential to address CKM at its root, providing a comprehensive treatment for the multifaceted nature of complex metabolic diseases, and delivering comprehensive benefits to patients with CKM.

 AMP Kinase activation and NLRP3 inflammasome inhibition